Register your interest for 2015.

 Please click here for more information on the Planning Convention 2014 Speakers

-Thank you to our generous sponsors including AMEC, Allies and Morrison Urban Practitioners, Savills, Cornerstone Barristers and The National Infrastructure Planning Service.
+Thank you to our generous sponsors including AMEC, Allies and Morrison Urban Practitioners, Bircham Dyson Bell, Cornerstone Barristers, DLA Piper, GL Hearn, The National Infrastructure Planning Service, Savills and Swift DataPro.